sfshaw/bootcamp357/mod1/README.md

 ### OS

 Since CPE 357 is all about Unix, you should do all of your work on a Unix-like operating system.
-More specifically, all of your work will be graded on the CS deparment's Unix servers.
+More specifically, all of your work will be graded on the CS department's Unix servers.
 Even if you do all your development in your own Ubuntu or MacOS environment, your program might fall on its face when run on the Unix servers.
 The Unix servers are probably also using an out of date compiler compared to your local machine.
 I do think there is value in developing local and then testing your code on the servers.
 Your local machine might perform more consistently that the servers that are simultaneously being used by hundreds of students.
-Connectiveity issues are also a problem.
-The latency, even in `ssh` and `vim`, can be infurriating.
-We'll discuss choices of IDE's in a following section.
+Connectivity issues are also a problem.
+The latency, even in `ssh` and `vim`, can be infuriating.
+We'll discuss choices of IDEs in a following section.
 Suffice it to say, you must always ensure your program runs on the Unix servers where it will be graded.

 ### Terminal